 Ostomy, Wound Care and Continence Management

 Patients and families can call our specialty team for training and assistance in tasks such as changing ostomy bags, dressing wounds and performing self-catheterization.
-Registered nurses with advanced certification have knowledge of the latest treatments and products and are available to consult with patients and their physicians.
+Registered nurses with advanced certification have knowledge of the latest treatments and products, and they are available to consult with patients and their physicians.

-Licensed therapists and therapy assistants provide physical, occupational and speech-language therapy.
-Team members work with our medical equipment and pharmacy department, as well as our other clinical experts, to help patients become as independent as possible.
+Licensed therapists and therapy assistants provide physical, occupational and speech-language therapy to treat patients that have lost function due to illness or injury.
+The rehab programs are individualized with focus on home safety and fall prevention.
+Our team works with our medical equipment, pharmacies and other clinical experts to help patients become as independent as possible.